-1. Prepare the executable
+1. Prepare the executable#

 Warning

 1.1.
-Manual compilation
+Manual compilation#

 Detailed options are given here.

-In directory model_sources/chimereGES, compile the fortran chemistry-transport model:
+In directory model_sources/chimereGES, compile the Fortran chemistry-transport model:

 ./compile_chimere -m D

-Option -m D indicates that the forward code is compiled.
+Option -m D compiles the forward code.

-In case of a previous compilation,
+To start from scratch in case of a previous compilation:

 ./compile_chimere -m D -c